 Stephanie joined Watsi on January 29th, 2015.
 Nine years ago, Stephanie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Stephanie's most recent donation traveled 8,500 miles to support Peter, an ambitious 21-year-old from Kenya, to fund a surgery to stabilize and heal his leg.
+Stephanie's most recent donation traveled 8,500 miles to support Mark, an upbeat kid from Kenya, to fund clubfoot repair surgery.

 Stephanie has funded healthcare for 105 patients in 12 countries.